What Is a DEXA Scan?

 Who should get a DEXA scan?

-Anyone who wants accurate data about their body composition.
-Common reasons include tracking a fitness program, monitoring weight loss, checking visceral fat, or simply establishing a baseline.
+Anyone who wants accurate data about their body composition or bone health.
+Common reasons include tracking a fitness program, monitoring weight loss, checking visceral fat, screening for osteoporosis, or simply establishing a health baseline.

 What is the difference between a DEXA scan and an InBody scan?

 InBody uses bioelectrical impedance -- it sends an electrical current through your body and estimates composition based on resistance.
 It is sensitive to hydration, recent meals, and exercise.
-DEXA uses x-ray technology and directly measures fat and lean tissue.
+DEXA uses x-ray technology and directly measures fat, lean tissue, and bone.
 DEXA is significantly more accurate and is the method used in clinical research.

 Get Your DEXA Scan